As first published in The New Stack.

 Summary and Conclusions

 In this article we have presented a review of ten popular techniques for data dimensionality reduction.
-We have actually expanded a previous existing article describing seven of them (ratio of missing values, low variance in the values of a column, high correlation between two columns, principal component analysis (PCA), candidates and split columns in a random forest, backward feature elimination, forward feature construction) by adding three additional techniques.
+We have actually expanded a previous existing article describing seven of them (ratio of missing values, low variance in the values of a column, high correlation between two columns, principal component analysis (PCA), candidates and split columns in a random forest, backward feature elimination, forward feature construction)

 We trained a few basic machine learning models on the reduced datasets and compared the best-performing ones with each other via reduction rate, accuracy and area under the curve.